Hydrophyllum capitatum aka Woollen Breeches

 Woollen Breeches, Ballhead Waterleaf, Dwarf Waterleaf

-How to care for Woollen Breeches
+How difficult is it to take care of Woollen Breeches

 If you're looking for a plant that offers a moderate level of challenge, Woollen Breeches is a great choice to test your gardening skills.